MhAlghamdi/DataAcquisitionAndControl/README.md

 # Data Acquisition and Control
-This repository contains projects from PHYS 350, Data Acquisition and Control, that are written in LabVIEW.
+This repository contains projects being done in PHYS 350, Data Acquisition and Control, that are written in LabVIEW.